 - pain that starts in the right side and settles in the back, which could indicate appendicitis or biliary colic

 - pain that turns into weakness or numbness that radiates down one or both legs

 - shortness of breath

 Make an appointment with your doctor if your back pain continues for more than two weeks after your nausea subsides.

 Treatments for back pain and nausea will address the underlying condition.
 Anti-nausea medications can help the immediate symptoms subside.
-Examples include dolasetron (Anzemet), granesitron (Granisol), and trimethobenzamide (Tigan), all of which can be taken while you are pregnant.
-If your back pain does not subside with rest and medical treatments, your physician may evaluate you for a more serious injury.
+Examples include dolasetron (Anzemet) and granisetron (Granisol).
+You can take either of these medications while you’re pregnant.
+If your back pain doesn’t subside with rest and medical treatments, your doctor may evaluate you for a more serious injury.

-Over-the-counter pain medications, such as ibuprofen and acetaminophen, can help to relieve back pain, particularly when related to menstrual cramping.
+Over-the-counter pain medications, such as ibuprofen and acetaminophen, can help to relieve back pain, particularly when related to menstrual cramps.
 They may, however, make nausea worse.

-While you may wish to avoid solid foods when you feel nauseated, taking small sips of water or a clear liquid, such as ginger ale or an electrolyte-containing solution, can help keep you hydrated.
-Eating several small meals of bland foods, such as crackers, clear broth, and gelatin, can also help settle the stomach.
+While you may wish to avoid solid foods when you feel nauseous, taking small sips of water or a clear liquid, such as ginger ale or an electrolyte-containing solution, can help keep you hydrated.
+Eating several small meals of bland foods, such as crackers, clear broth, and gelatin, can also help settle your stomach.

 Resting your back is a vital part of treating back pain.
 You can apply an ice pack covered in cloth for 10 minutes at a time the first three days after your back pain appears.
 After 72 hours, you may apply heat.

-Although you cannot always avoid nausea and back pain, eating a healthy diet and avoiding excess alcohol will help prevent some causes, such as indigestion.
+Although you can’t always avoid nausea and back pain, eating a healthy diet and avoiding excess alcohol will help prevent some causes, such as indigestion.